Why Is Checking for Compromised Passwords Important?

 About 80% of data breaches use weak passwords to steal data or money.
 These breaches mainly affect businesses, but they ultimately come back to impact people like you.
 As our society becomes more dependent on technology, so does our need for computer security.

-If you want to know how to find compromised passwords, you have four options:
+If you want to know how to find leaked passwords, you have four options:

 - Using your operating system or browser tools (Android and iOS)